 There are many different types of electrical connectors for many different types of appliances and purposes.
 Some are meant to connect two pieces of cable while others are meant to connect a cable to an electrical junction.
 Electric connectors have “male” and “female” connections.
 The male electrical connector fits into the female electrical connector.
 Male connectors are found at the end of power plugs, which fits into the slots of the socket, the female connector.
-Often times, connectors are designed with a specific mechanical feature that prevents mating outside of a correctly-aligned appropriate connecter.
+Often times, electronic connectors are designed with a specific mechanical feature that prevents mating outside of a correctly-aligned appropriate connecter.

 The variants in electrical connectors are primarily categorized by their pinout, which refers to the electrical contacts, or pins, of the male connection and its specific number, configuration and relation to the female connection, into which the pins are inserted.
 Each contact of a particular connector must “mate” with the contact of a matching connector.

 The pinout of an electrical connector is essential in its construction and use.
 Additionally, the general physical construction, size, contact resistance, insulation between pins, strength, resistance to outside forces (vibration, pressure, water, etc.), number of reconnections it can endure and the ease of connecting and disconnecting are further varying details that pertain to the categorization of electrical connectors.